Kyligence/kylin-tpch/README.md

 2. Removed the dependency of hadoop and start quickly

-3. Create a Kylin4 cluster on aws automatically in 10 minutes
+3. Create a Kylin4 cluster on aws in 10 minutes

 ## Prerequisite